 This decision is important both in recognizing the need for academic freedom and in using the due process clause of the Fourteenth Amendment to apply similar pertinency requirements at the state level to those that the Supreme Court had already applied to congressional investigation in Watkins v.
 United States.

-Professor refuses to testify about speech he gave at university
+Professor refused to testify about speech he gave at university

 New Hampshire adopted a law in 1951 that dissolved “subversive organizations” and made “subversive persons” ineligible for employment by the state.
 The legislature further authorized the attorney general to serve as an investigating committee.